ST-10266914/ST10266914---PROG6221---POE/README.md

 ## Setup

 1. Clone the repository to your computer.
-2. Open the `RecipeApp.sln` solution file in Visual Studio.
+2. Open the `ST10266914 - POE.sln` solution file in Visual Studio.
 3. Build and launch the application.

 ## How to Use